hyurl/sfn/docs/v06x/en-US/mixins-aop.md

 ```

 Other than directly calling `before` and `after`, you can define any functions
-to be used as decorators as you want by wrapping it in side of
+to be used as decorators as you want by wrapping it inside of
 `interceptAsync().before()`.
 Actually, `@requireAuth` also uses this technique
 under the hood.